ros2/ros2_documentation/source/Installation/Crystal/Linux-Development-Setup.rst

 By default we include eProsima's FastRTPS in the workspace and it is the default middleware.
 Detailed instructions for installing other DDS vendors are provided below.

-PrismTech OpenSplice Debian Packages built by OSRF
+ADLINK OpenSplice Debian Packages built by OSRF
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code-block:: bash